Agustin Corbat

 I have also worked with different image modalities, such as Magnetic Resonance Imaging and Video acuisitions, and diverse topics such as ecology and petrography.

 I provide Image Analysis freelance services to design and implement automatic pipelines and consultancy sessions.
 I also develop courses for academic and industry environments.
-You can find below some of the materials I produced.
+Below you will find organized categories of teaching materials, educational resources, software tools, and best practice guides.

 On Navigating the Archipelago